seliph1/ts2d/FEATURES.md

     add vehicles
-    NPC AI: [leaving the box will use the default AI] Hide number option for menu api (for example menu(uid,"title@b@n,abcdefg,hijk"))
+    NPC AI: [leaving the box will use the default AI] Hide number option for menu api (for example menu(uid,"title@b@n,abcdefg,hijk")) stop cs2d2 working when grabbing window
+     remove threshold for removing black pixels from sprites